BlueHephaestus/img-divider/README.md

 |-----------------|
 ```

+Then:

-It then saves each of these smaller sections as a new image, of the format original_image_1, original_image_2, and so on.
+By default, it then saves each of these smaller sections as a new image, of the format original_image_1, original_image_2, and so on.

 So for some examples: